dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 So, now we have full understanding about what convolution filters are in ConvNets and different components of convolution filters.

-<font color='green'>Mr.I-know-nothing:</font> Master, does ConvNet consists only of convolution filters?
+<span class='green'>Mr.I-know-nothing:</span> Master, does ConvNet consists only of convolution filters?

-<font color='red'>Mr.I-know-everything:</font> Excellent, this is where I was headed next.
+<span class='red'>Mr.I-know-everything:</span> Excellent, this is where I was headed next.
 So, ConvNets architecture  consists of following distinct layers --> [INPUT - CONV - RELU - POOL - FC].

 We have seen INPUT, CONV, RELU and FC layer in this and previous post.
 We will look into POOL layer.